Community news

 Pilish is a style of writing wherein the number of letters in each word stands for the corresponding number in pi.
 One of the earliest examples of this is "How I need a drink, alcoholic in nature, after the heavy lectures involving quantum mechanics!" which was written by English physicist Sir James Jeans, and translates into 3.14159265358979.

-In 1996, American mathematician Mike Keith wrote a "Cadaeic Cadenza", a short story in which some 3,800 digits of pi were encoded using Pilish.
-Keith has also published a full-length novel called "Not A Wake" in Pilish, which currently holds the record of the longest Pilish text with 10,000 digits.
+In 1996, American mathematician Mike Keith wrote a 'Cadaeic Cadenza', a short story in which some 3,800 digits of pi were encoded using Pilish.
+Keith has also published a full-length book called 'Not A Wake' in Pilish, which currently holds the record of the longest Pilish text with 10,000 digits.

 4) Write out pi as a poem using pilish

-Alternatively, you can use pilish to turn pi into a poem (or "piem", as they are often called).
-The main reason for creating a poem, rather than just sentences, is that it is easier to memorise text that rhymes.
-Each word must correspond with the relevant digit in pi.
+Alternatively, you can use pilish to turn pi into a poem (or 'piem', as they are often called).
+Lots of people find it easier to memorise text that rhymes!

 "But a time I spent wandering in bloomy night;